grandimam/java/docs/src/chapter_7.md

 ### Stream

 Stream API is used to process collections of objects.
-Stream package is for processing sequence of elements.
-Stream can be created from collections or array using stream() and of() methods.
+It can be created from collections or array using stream() and of() methods.

 ```java
 String[] arr = new String[]{"a", "b", "c"};